 South Carolina follows the federal provisions regarding lump-sum distributions.
-If you used the federal 4972 for a lump-sum distribution, you must use the SC4972 to compute the South Carolina tax.
-Find the SC4972 at dor.sc.gov/forms.
+If you used the federal 4972 for a lumpsum distribution, you must use the SC4972 to compute the South Carolina tax.
+The SC4972 is available at dor.sc.gov/ forms.